 The final result (for PLF = 1) is the larger of the results from Equations -1 and (3).
 The indirect cooler has the ability to overcool the air and therefore needs some form of modulation.

 A Part Load Fraction, PLF, is used to model the implications of controlling the amount of cooling.
 It is assumed that through on/off cycling that the cooling power can be varied to exactly meet the desired temperature when PLF is less than unity.
-The auxiliary fan power is then varied linearly using a Part Load Fraction.

 (4)